DLI Programming is available at the following schools and grade levels for the 2019-20 school year:

 Parents/guardians are required to attend a DLI Parent Informational Session.
 It is very important that parents/guardians understand the goals of the DLI program and understand that by enrolling your child in DLI, you are committing to keeping him/her in DLI (to the best of your ability) through at least 8th grade, minimally, due to the length of time it takes to learn a second language.
 Please click here to see a schedule of DLI Parent Information Sessions.

-Lottery results will be mailed to parents/guardians by May 11, 2018.
+Lottery results will be mailed to parents/guardians beginning May 10, 2019.

 If you need assistance, please call the Office of Multilingual and Global Education 663-8440 or the school Secretary.